ashleyzhang0000/ashleyzhang0000.github.io/Past_Projects.md

 3: Predict Wine Qualities(Course Project)

 This is the last project in STSCI 5740: Data Mining and Machine Learning.
+The dataset is from UCI website and we utilized different statistical methods to predict wine quality.

+You can read the final output here.
+[Predict_Wine_Quality](/assets/annotated-5740_Project_Group_4.pdf)